aluxian/Tweeather/README.md

 ### 2. *Emo* scripts

 I used these scripts to train a naive Bayes sentiment analyser with tweets collected by myself.
-The resulting model had an accuracy of XX% (TODO) and is available for download in the [downloads section](#downloads).
+The resulting model had an accuracy of 75% and is available for download in the [downloads section](#downloads).

 #### Collection